 Remember that your actions feed your unconscious information about yourself.
 If you deep down know you are not being the sort of person you want to be?
 It’s going to lower your self worth.

 And the lower your self worth becomes, the less you will see yourself as worthy of love.
 The more your chance of picking partners who aren’t that nice to you.
 So all the times you tell yourself that ‘it’s okay to use people for fun and sex, I am just having fun’?
 They aren’t without a price like you thought.

 Started texting someone from a dating site non stop?
 Telling them increasingly intimate details of your life?
 Or even things that you don’t tell friends?

-It can be easier to ‘spill our guts’ to someone we haven’t even seen over video, and can temporarily ease loneliness.
+It can be easier to ‘spill our guts’ to someone we haven’t met, and can temporarily ease loneliness.
 But it also backfires.
 You can be left feeling vulnerable if it goes too far.
 Or, if the other person back off, left feeling rejected.